strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 We have three different types of client for testing Strimzi:

-1. For internal communication within Kubernetes - client-examples image
+0. For internal communication within Kubernetes - client-examples image
-2. For external communication within Kubernetes - using [Vert.x](https://vertx.io/) client
+0. For external communication within Kubernetes - using [Vert.x](https://vertx.io/) client
-3. For internal communication within Kubernetes - using test-client image (deprecated)
+0. For internal communication within Kubernetes - using test-client image (deprecated)

 ##### Internal using client-examples image

-The second one is based on the Strimzi [`client-examples`](https://github.com/strimzi/client-examples) images.
+Internal clients are based on the Strimzi [`client-examples`](https://github.com/strimzi/client-examples) images.
 This type of client is used as a Kubernetes `Job`.
 For instance we can create a `Job` to send some messages to a Kafka cluster using the following code: